 These findings have important implications for the health and well-being of women going through menopausal transition.

 “It’s an area for targeted health promotion because we know that sleep is a modifiable risk factor for diabetes and cardiovascular disease and a variety of other health issues,” Vahratian said.

 “So, it’s something for women to consider as they age, that their sleep may change over time,” she added.
 “They should be aware of it and consider how they might make adjustments based on their needs.”

 Hormonal fluctuations affect sleep patterns

-For optimum health, the CDC encourages adults to get at least seven hours of sleep per day on average.
+For optimum health, the encourages adults to get at least seven hours of sleep per day on average.